ME3Tweaks/ME3TweaksModManager/documentation/officialdlc_and_basegame.md

 |multilist\[x]|Unquoted semicolon split list (relative file paths)|Use to denote a list of relative file paths to optionally add into a mod, so you can share files across alternate installation options.
 The \[x] denotes a number starting from 1 and counting up (yes, this is indexed starting at 1).
 This descriptor is only used in conjunction with `altdlc` and `altfiles` descriptors.
 See the section on [MultiLists](alternates.md#multilists) below for how to use this advanced feature.|No|6.0+|

 #### Descriptors not supported by M3 that were supported in ME3CMM
- - **removefiletargets** - This descriptor could be dangerous if used incorrectly.
+ - **removefiletargets** - Removed in Mod Manager 6.0 - This descriptor could be dangerous if used incorrectly.
 There are no known mods that used this descriptor.
+ - **addfilesreadonlytargets** - Removed in Mod Manager 8.0 - This descriptor was parsed but never set any values; as such, it did nothing in ME3Tweaks Mod Manager.
+It was only used by one mod that no longer uses it, and has no functional impact on the game.